ToxPuro/astaroth/acc-runtime/README.md

 > Note: Stencil coefficients supplied in the DSL source must be compile-time constants.
 To set up coefficients at runtime, use the API function `acDeviceLoadStencils()`.

+> Note: To reduce redundant communication or to enable larger stencils, the stencil order can be changed by modifying `static const size_t stencil_order = ...` in `acc-runtime/acc/codegen.c`.
+Modifying the stencil order with the DSL is currently not supported.

 Built-in variables and functions
 ```